DyingShades/justinluong.com/menu/cv.md

 --------------------
 ## Professional and Technical Reports (Grey and White Lit; available upon request)
-Stratton, L; Luong JC; Chapman DW.
-2022.
 Nipomo Lupine (Lupinus nipomensis) 2021-22 Year Outplanting and Assessment Studies.
 Report Prepared for the USFWS – Ventura Office.

-Stratton, L; Luong JC.
+Stratton, L; Luong JC; Chapman DW.
 2022.

 Outplanting Field Experiment for Lupinus nipomensis Year 8 at Black Lake Ecological Area, Land Conservancy of San Luis Obispo County.
 Report Prepared for the USFWS – Ventura Office.

-Luong, JC.
 2022.

 Vegetation and Soil Report from Restoration Seeding and Compost Blanketing at Big Sur Land Trust’s Mark’s Ranch.
 Monitoring Report Prepared for the California Marine Sanctuary Foundation.

-Luong, JC.
 2022.

 Annual Report for California Endangered Species Act Scientific, Educational, or Management Permit (2081(a)-21-023-RP).

-Luong, JC.
-2021.
+2022.

 Vegetation assessment of restored Watsonville Uplands prior to prescribed burning.
 Monitoring Report Prepared for the Watsonville Wetlands Watch.

-Stratton, L; Luong JC; Chapman DW.
 2021.

 Nipomo Lupine (Lupinus nipomensis) 2020-21 Year Outplanting and Assessment Studies.
 Report Prepared for the USFWS – Ventura Office.

-Stratton, L; Luong JC.
 2021.

 Outplanting Field Experiment for Lupinus nipomensis Year 7 at Black Lake Ecological Area, Land Conservancy of San Luis Obispo County.
 Report Prepared for the USFWS – Ventura Office.

-Luong, JC; Chavez-Velasco E. 2021.
+2021.

 Can temporal priority facilitate native forb establishment in a California coastal prairie?.
 Monitoring Report Prepared for Younger Lagoon Reserve.

-Luong, JC.
 2021.

 Compliance Monitoring Report for Coastal Prairie and Coastal Scrub Restoration Sites at Younger Lagoon Reserve Spring 2021.
 Monitoring Report Prepared for the California Coastal Commission.

-Luong, JC.
 2021.

 Annual Research Report of On-going Research at Younger Lagoon Reserve 2021.
 Monitoring Report Prepared for the California Coastal Commission.

-Luong, JC.
 2021.

 Vegetation and Soil Report from Restoration Seeding and Compost Blanketing at Big Sur Land Trust’s Mark’s Ranch.
 Monitoring Report Prepared for the California Marine Sanctuary Foundation.

-Stratton, L; Luong JC.
-2020.
+2021.

 Outplanting Field Experiment for Lupinus nipomensis Year 6 at Black Lake Ecological Area, Land Conservancy of San Luis Obispo County.
 Report Prepared for the USFWS – Ventura Office.

-Luong, JC.
 2020.

 Compliance Monitoring Report for Coastal Prairie and Coastal Scrub Restoration Sites at Younger Lagoon Reserve Spring 2020.
 Monitoring Report Prepared for the California Coastal Commission.

-Luong, JC.
 2020.

 UC Santa Cruz Campus Grasslands Management Guidelines & Protection Prioritization Recommendations.
 UC Santa Cruz Chancellor’s Office.

-Luong, JC.
 2020.

 Annual Research Report of On-going Research at Younger Lagoon Reserve 2020.
 Monitoring Report Prepared for the California Coastal Commission.

-Luong, JC.
 2020.

 Vegetation at Hanson and Bryant Habert Wetlands in 2020.
 Monitoring Report Prepared for the Watsonville Wetlands Watch.

-Stratton, L; Luong JC.
-2019.
+2020.

 Outplanting Field Experiment for Lupinus nipomensis Year 5 at Black Lake Ecological Area, Land Conservancy of San Luis Obispo County.
 Report Prepared for the USFWS – Ventura Office.

-Luong, JC.
 2019.

 Maternal Effects and Drought Sensitivity in Lupinus nipomensis.
 Research Report Prepared for California Department of Fish and Wildlife.

-Luong, JC.
 2019.

 Compliance Monitoring Report for Coastal Prairie and Coastal Scrub Restoration Sites at Younger Lagoon Reserve Spring 2019.
 Monitoring Report Prepared for the California Coastal Commission.

-Luong, JC.
 2019.

 Power Analysis and Plant Communities at Hanson and Bryant Habert Wetlands in 2019.
 Monitoring Report Prepared for the Watsonville Wetlands Watch.

-Luong, JC.
 2019.

 Annual Research Report of On-going Research at Younger Lagoon Reserve 2019.
 Monitoring Report Prepared for the California Coastal Commission.

-Luong, JC.
-2018.
+2019.

 Annual Research Report of On-going Research at Younger Lagoon Reserve 2018.
 Monitoring Report Prepared for the California Coastal Commission.

-Luong, JC.
 2018.

 Lupinus nipomensis Black Lake Ecological Area 4th Outplanting Report.
 Report Prepared for the California Native Plant Society – San Luis Obispo.

-Luong, JC; Nolan, MN, Stratton, L. 2017.
+2018.

 Outplanting Field Experiment for Lupinus nipomensis Year 3 at Black Lake Ecological Area, Land Conservancy of San Luis Obispo County.
 Report Prepared for the USFWS – Ventura Office.

-Reily, C; Luong, JC; Chapman, W; Stratton, L. 2017.
+2017.

 Lupinus nipomensis seed bulking report.
 Report Prepared for the USFWS – Ventura Office.

-Luong, JC; Stratton, L. 2016.
+2017.

 Outplanting Field Experiment for Lupinus nipomensis Year 2 at Black Lake Ecological Area, Land Conservancy of San Luis Obispo County.
 Report Prepared for the USFWS – Ventura Office.
+2016.